Precision Agriculture for Sustainability and Environmental Protection

 The book shows how farmers can place sustainability of the environment at the centre of their operations and that this is improved with the application of PA.
 The range of topics described includes sampling and mapping, weed and pest control, proximal and remote sensing, spatio-temporal analysis for improving management, management zones and water management.
 These are illustrated with case studies on sampling and mapping, biofuels from sugar cane and maize, paddy rice cultivation, and cotton production.

-Chapter 3 of this book is available for free in PDF format as Open Access at www.tandfebooks.com.
+Chapter 3 of this book is freely available as a downloadable Open Access PDF at www.tandfebooks.com/openaccess.
 It has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 3.0 license.

 This well-designed, four-part book, illustrated with black-and-white photos, contains helpful technical information on precision agriculture (PA).
 With contributors from North and South America, Australia, Europe, and Africa, the book offers a valuable international perspective.Summing Up: Highly recommended.